Statute effective October 1, 2026

 Expert answers to the most frequently asked questions about sweepstakes casinos in Florida.

 No comprehensive ban has been enacted as of April 2026, but the risk is rising.
 Florida law enforcement has increased raids on physical sweepstakes parlors, and multiple legislative proposals have been introduced to tighten gambling definitions.
-Additionally, the 2018 Voter Control of Gambling amendment (Art.
+The 2018 Voter Control of Gambling amendment (Art.
 X, § 23) creates a high bar for any gambling expansion, making a regulatory crackdown more politically feasible than a legalization pathway.

 Florida's recent enforcement actions have targeted physical internet café-style parlors operating simulated slot machines, which are addressed directly by Fla.
 Stat. § 849.0931.
 Online sweepstakes casinos - which players access from home via websites or apps - have not been the target of these raids.
 However, the legal theories used against physical locations could potentially be extended to online platforms.